Go for Sisters: Reception

 According to Ann Hornaday of The Washington Post, "Go For Sisters is worth the time if only to witness the terrific chemistry between Hamilton and Ross, the latter of whom delivers a break-through performance as a woman of uncommon, almost regal, composure, even as she struggles to stay on the righteous path".

 Ignatiy Vishnevetsky of The A.V.
 Club called Go for Sisters "[an o]verlong, style-less, and dramatically undercooked", while Noel Murray of The Dissolve said "it feels like it's really gotten somewhere".

 NPR's Tomas Hachard said "The deeper the plot takes us into a criminal underworld, the more Sayles grasps at plot points and appears plain bored".

 Mick LaSalle of the San Francisco Chronicle have criticized the director for being "too talented, too authentic and too original to make a flat-out bad movie, but he flirts with it in Go for Sisters".

-Bill Weber of Slant Magazine have criticized the lead actresses, writing that "LisaGay Hamilton and Yolonda Ross persuasively embody modern urban feminine strength, but they're eventually stranded in a recycled road [film]".
+Bill Weber of Slant Magazine criticized the writing for the lead characters while respecting the actresses' performances, writing that "LisaGay Hamilton and Yolonda Ross persuasively embody modern urban feminine strength, but they're eventually stranded in a recycled road [film]".
 Marjorie Baumgarten of The Austin Chronicle added to the criticism "Go for Sisters goes down so many blind alleyways in its quest to find Bernice's son that the film sometimes feels more like an encyclopedia of social woes than a crime drama".

 A similar distaste for the film was shared by David Fear of Time Out and Alan Scherstuhl of The Village Voice who also criticized the acting.

 On the contrary, Rolling Stone's Peter Travers praised the acting, saying "With the help of Hamilton, Ross and Olmos, sublime actors who radiate grit and grace, Sayles has made Go for Sisters a movie that stays inside your head long after you see it".